Education in Vermont: Sports

 As in most areas, high schools compete in sports in two types of division.
 One, because of logistical and geographical constraints, is necessarily local.
 That is, large schools play small ones in the same area.
 A second division is based on school population and is statewide.
 Eventually, schools with the best records in this type of division will meet each other for seasonal playoffs.
 Football division assignments are based on a combination of football wins over the last four years, the number of boys playing the sport and the total boy enrollment in the school.

 There are three major geographical groups: Northern Vermont Athletic Conference (NVAC), Marble Valley (MVL, and Connecticut Valley (CVL).
 These in turn are broken into geographical divisions CVC Central, NVAC Lake (near Lake Champlain), Mountain, NVAC East, NVAC Metro (Burlington area), NVAC Capital, CVL, and MVL Divisions A, B, and C. Divisions based on population are I, II, III and IV, with the largest schools in I.

 Colleges and universities

 In 2008, Vermont has the highest average in-state annual tuition and fees for 4-year colleges at $11,341, up 8.1% since 2007.
 The state also has the highest 2-year average tuition and fees at $5,830, up 6% since 2007.
-In Community College of Vermont, it has the most expensive community college in the country.
+Community College of Vermont, is the most expensive community college in the country.

 The average Vermont graduate in the class of 2007 owed $24,329, making the state the fourth worst in the country.